China marks 10th anniversary of devastating earthquake - Journal du Cameroun

 China marked the 10th anniversary Saturday of a massive earthquake that killed tens of thousands in southwest Sichuan province and left scars on the nation that have yet to fully heal.

+President Xi Jinping sent a letter to a conference on earthquakes convened in honour of the disaster, the official Xinhua news service reported.

+In the text, he pledged the country would “enhance its disaster prevention capabilities” and improve scientific understanding of such events.
+The article did not mention condolences.

-The disaster provoked widespread grief in China, but also outrage after it emerged 7,000 schools were badly damaged, triggering accusations of shoddy construction, corner-cutting and possible corruption, especially as many other buildings nearby held firm.
+Outrage erupted after it emerged 7,000 schools were badly damaged by the quake, triggering accusations of shoddy construction, corner-cutting and possible corruption, especially as many other buildings nearby held firm.

 A decade on, the government has still never released an official investigation into the accusations.